smilemittens/smilemittens/README.md

 <p align="center">
 if you ever int with me just know that i
   <br>
-  will mostly talk about my interests cause i can't
+  will mostly talk about my hypmic cause i can't
   <br>
- stop talking about them...
+ stop talking about it!...
 If you don't like it i suggest
   <br>
   to not interact with me.
 Also please don't try to
   <br>
-  rp with me i suck at that!🎐
+  rp with me i suck at that!
 </p>